explosion/spacy-course/chapters/en/slides/chapter3_01_processing-pipelines.md

 ```

 Notes: You've already written this plenty of times by now: pass a string of text
-to the nlp object, and receive a Doc object.
+to the `nlp` object, and receive a `Doc` object.

-But what does the nlp object _actually_ do?
+But what does the `nlp` object _actually_ do?

-First, the tokenizer is applied to turn the string of text into a Doc object.
+First, the tokenizer is applied to turn the string of text into a `Doc` object.
-Next, a series of pipeline components is applied to the Doc in order.
+Next, a series of pipeline components is applied to the doc in order.
 In this
 case, the tagger, then the parser, then the entity recognizer.
 Finally, the
-processed Doc is returned, so you can work with it.
+processed doc is returned, so you can work with it.

 ---